 Bankruptcy and Reorganization

-This trust is called the Leslie Controls Asbestos Personal Injury Trust, funded with $75 million.
-Leslie has recovered and is now a part of Circor Energy.
+This trust is called the Leslie Controls Asbestos Personal Injury Trust and is funded with $75 million.
+Leslie has now recovered and is now part of Circor Energy.
 The trust is still active and accepting claims.
-If you think that you developed an asbestos illness because of Leslie products, you can file a claim and make a case for getting compensation from the trust.Get Your FREE Mesothelioma Packet
+If you think you developed an asbestos illness because of Leslie products, you can file a claim and make a case to receive compensation from the trust.Get Your FREE Mesothelioma Packet